-Have you been guilty of binge-watching the paint pouring videos online and thought that looks way complicated?
+Have you been guilty of binge-watching paint-pouring videos online and thought that looks way complicated?
 I know I have!
-Well, I dove in tried a variety of paint pouring techniques and then made ALL of the mistakes and had some victories, too!
+Well, I dove into trying a variety of paint-pouring techniques, and then made ALL of the mistakes and had some victories, too!
 Today I am sharing 5 tips to be successful at paint pouring with DecoArt® as well as the biggest lesson I learned!

 One of my all-time favorite companies is DecoArt®.
 I have loved their paints and mediums since high school and I won't tell you how long ago that was, but let's just say I am an OG user!

 The newest release from DecoArt® is Fluid Art Ready-to-Pour Acrylics.
 Available in 26 individual bright colors and 7 combination value packs and now for sale at Michael's!
 This has been a GAME CHANGER in the paint pouring department for me, let me tell you why.